UMS 20x8.6x4.5x7 / N38

 Apart from immense power, neodymium magnets have the following advantages:

-- Wide application in the industry of new technologies – are used in hard drives, electric motors, medical equipment and other highly developed apparatuses.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, tiny parts of these devices can complicate diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, miniscule components of these devices are able to complicate diagnosis when they are in the body.

 Do not bring neodymium magnets close to GPS and smartphones.